martakortslaur/Jeti-tracker/README.md

 # Jeti-tracker
 For my last milestone project I chose to create an app that allows the user to be part of the creation process and add the bugs that they see in the app and comment on them.
-Also for the ecommerce part I chose the feature upvote order that allows the user to both request and upvote features that they wpould like to see in the app.
+Also for the ecommerce part I chose the feature vote/upvote order that allows the user to both add and upvote features that they wpould like to see in the app.
 Each upvote costs €10.
 The feature that gets the most upvotes will be developed.
+I named it Jeti-tracker as to emphasize the exciting and adventurous character of this website.
+I pay a lot of attention to the feeling the website would create for the user by choosing the cold mountain background picture what is the habitat of Jetis animals.

 ## UX